sg777/bet/README.md

 ```

-## Coomunication b/w Bet Nodes
+## Communication between Bet Nodes
-The communication b/w the nodes at very high level is described [here](./docs/protocol/node_communication.md).
+The communication between nodes is described [here](./docs/protocol/node_communication.md).
+The platform uses Verus IDs (VDXF) for node discovery and communication, eliminating the need for static IP addresses.
+See [verus migration documentation](./docs/verus_migration/verus_migration.md) for details on how Verus IDs are used for storing game state and enabling reliable node communication.

 ## CHIPS & LN Upgrade
-[Here](./docs/protocol/upgrade.md) contains the list of API's that bet uses from chips and ln.
-So whenever any upstream changes made to either chips and ln repos one must be careful to check if there is any change in these API functionalities, inputs and outputs.
+[Here](./docs/protocol/upgrade.md) contains the list of APIs that bet uses from chips and ln.
+So whenever any upstream changes are made to either chips or ln repos, one must be careful to check if there is any change in these API functionalities, inputs and outputs.

+**Note:** Lightning Network support is now legacy/optional.
+The platform primarily operates using direct CHIPS blockchain transactions and Verus IDs for communication.

 ## Glossary
 Many of the times we use short hand abbreviations, so glossary for it is [here](./docs/protocol/glossary.md).